-- iv.
-Honey - (3) Food items for which continuous monitoring inspections are needed as they are greatly influenced by the management of feeding. - i.
-Milk (shall be subject to inspections in Iwate prefecture, Miyagi prefecture, Fukushima prefecture, Ibaraki prefecture, Tochigi prefecture, and Gunma prefecture) - ii.
-Beef (shall be subject to inspections in Iwate prefecture, Miyagi prefecture, Fukushima prefecture, Ibaraki prefecture, Tochigi prefecture, Gunma prefecture, and Chiba prefecture) - (4) Fishery products (Food items from which 1/2 of the maximum limits for radioactive cesium has been detected) (The following items are categorized in groups.
+- (3) Food items for which continuous monitoring inspections are needed as they are greatly influenced by the management of feeding. - i.
+Milk (shall be subject to inspections in Iwate prefecture, Miyagi prefecture, Fukushima prefecture, Tochigi prefecture, and Gunma prefecture) - ii.
+Beef (shall be subject to inspections in Iwate prefecture, Miyagi prefecture, Fukushima prefecture, Tochigi prefecture, and Gunma prefecture) - (4) Fishery products (Food items from which 1/2 of the maximum limits for radioactive cesium has been detected) (The following items are categorized in groups.
 For more detailed categorization of the items for the purpose of inspection, refer to the attached "Categorization of Types of Fishery Products." - Marine fishery products (shall be subject to inspections in Fukushima Prefecture, Miyagi Prefecture, Ibaraki Prefecture, Iwate Prefecture, Chiba Prefecture, Aomori prefecture (only pacific cod), and Hokkaido (only pacific cod).)

-Scad; Halfbeak; Olive flounder; Righteye flounder (2 categories); Fat greenling; Rockfish, Jacopever and Scorpion fish (2 categories); Shark and Stingray; Pacific cod; Alaska pollock; Brown hakeling; Monkfish; Gurnard, Nibe croaker, Queenfish, Poacher and Japanese prickleback; Seabream (except Japanese black porgy) and John dory; Japanese black porgy, Japanese surfperch and Striped mullet; Japanese seabass; Puffer; Conger eel; Bartail flathead; Japanese sandlance; Sea urchin ii.
+Olive flounder; Righteye flounder (2 categories); Fat greenling; Rockfish, Jacopever, and Scorpion fish (2 categories); Shark and Stingray; Pacific cod; Brown hakeling; Spiny red gurnard and Poacher (Saburo); Japanese black porgy and Striped mullet; Japanese seabass; Puffer; Conger eel; Bartail flathead; Japanese littleneck clam ii.
 Inland water fishes (shall be subject to inspections in the local governments where 1/2 of the maximum limits for radioactive cesium is detected.)

-Japanese smelt; Whitespotted char, Cherry salmon and Trout; Carp, Crucian carp, Japanese dace, Topmouth gudgeon and Oriental weather loach; Japanese eel; Ayu sweetfish; Bass; Catfish; Invertebrate animals
+Japanese smelt; Whitespotted char, Cherry salmon, and Trout; Carp, Crucian carp, Japanese dace, and Topmouth gudgeon; Japanese eel; Ayu sweetfish; Largemouth bass; Channel catfish; Crustacean

-- (5) Food items which shall be considered when formulating inspection plans - Major items which take into account of the amount of the public consumption (Reference) The items ranked high in the public consumption level in the National Health and Nutrition Survey (based on the survey of 2010)
+- (5) Food items which shall be considered when formulating inspection plans - Major items which take into account of the amount of the public consumption (Reference) The items ranked high in the public consumption level in the National Health and Nutrition Survey (based on the survey of 2011)

-Rice; Tea for drinking; Milk; Lightly colored vegetables (including Japanese radish, Cabbage, Chinese cabbage, Onion and Cucumber); Deeply colored vegetables (including Carrot, Spinach and Tomato); Egg; Pork; Potatos (including Potato, Sweat potato and taro); Citrus; Fruits (e.g. Apple, Grapes and Pear); Fishery products; Mushrooms; Chicken meat; Beef and Algae
+Rice; Tea for drinking; Milk; Lightly colored vegetables (including Japanese radish, Cabbage, Chinese cabbage, Onion, and Cucumber); Deeply colored vegetables (including Carrot, Spinach, and Tomato); Egg; Pork; Potatos (including Potato, Sweat potato, and taro); Citrus; Fruits (e.g. Apple, Grapes, and Pear); Fishery products; Mushrooms; Chicken meat; Beef; Algae

 - ii.
-Main agricultural and fishery products of which the status of production is taken into account - (6) Food items for which the restriction of distribution was cancelled on April 1, 2012 or after in the local governments concerned (limited to those items listed from (1) to (4)). - (7) Foods distributed in the market (whose information on producers and processors is identified) - (8) Processed foods served as dried goods for human consumption, including dried mushrooms, dried seaweed, dried seafood, dried vegetables, and dried fruits (excluding those foods to which the maximum limits for radioactive cesium (100Bq/kg) apply in a reconstituted form by water) - (9) Food items from which 1/2 of the maximum limits for radioactive cesium are considered to have been detected due to a flaw in the production management (e.g. improper storage and use of covering material) - (10)Food items separately instructed by the government in accordance with the status of detection of radioactive cesium, etc. - (Reference 1) For oil materials, such as rice bran and rapeseed, inspections are conducted after they are processed as fats and oils and managed. - (Reference 2) For processed foods in (8), raw materials or finished products are inspected and managed, as necessary. - 4.
+Main agricultural and fishery products of which the status of production is taken into account - (6) Food items for which the restriction of distribution was cancelled on April 1, 2013 or after in the local governments concerned (limited to those items listed from (1) to (4)). - (7) Foods distributed in the market (whose information on producers and processors is identified) - (8) Processed foods served as Dried goods for human consumption, including Dried mushrooms, Dried seaweed, Dried seafood, Dried vegetables, and Dried fruits (except for those foods to which the maximum limits for radioactive cesium (100Bq/kg) apply in a reconstituted form by water)

+- (9) Food items from which 1/2 of the maximum limits for radioactive cesium are considered to have been detected due to a flaw in the production management (e.g. improper storage and use of covering materials) - (10) Food items which are to be distributed in the market for the first time since the Fukushima Daiichi Nuclear Power Plant accident and which have not been inspected in the individual municipalities in the local governments (However, the inspection could be conducted by designating group of items such as Non-head leafy vegetables as the representative benchmark items). - (11)Food items separately instructed by the government in accordance with the status of detection of radioactive cesium, etc. - (Reference 1) For oil materials, such as rice bran and rapeseed, inspections are conducted after they are processed as fats and oils and managed. - (Reference 2) For processed foods in (8), raw materials or finished products are inspected and managed, as necessary. - 4.
 The designation of municipalities subject to inspections